hallr/DAT_SF_19/other/git_github_setup.md

   2. Enter the password for your computer when prompted.
   3. Type `subl README.md`.
 Sublime should launch a new window with the markdown for the course schedule (remember you should be in the course repo).
 If this displays as expected, simply close Sublime Text.

-4. **OS X / Unix ONLY** Make Sublime Text 2 your default text editor for git:
+5. **OS X / Unix ONLY** Make Sublime Text 2 your default text editor for git:
   1. Type `git config --global core.editor "subl -n -w"`
   2. To test this config setting, type `git config -e` to launch the default text editor for git.
 Again, Sublime Text should display.
 Close Sublime Text.

-5. Next, we will set up your personal homework directory:
-  1. Leave the command line for a moment and return to your browser.
-You should already be logged in to your github account.
-  2. Go to your profile.
-Click on the "Repositories" tab.
-  3. Click on the "New" button.
-  4. Name your new repo `DAT_SF_19_Work`.
-  5. Give it a description, such as "YourName's work repo for the DAT19 course at General Assembly San Francisco".
-  6. Click the checkbox to "Initialize this repository with a README".
-You need at least one file in the repo to be able to clone it.
-  7. You should see your new repo on Github.
-  8. Copy the HTTPS URL to clone the repo.
-  9. Return to the Terminal / your command line.
-  10. **IMPORTANT** cd out of the DAT_SF_19 course repo! **DO NOT clone your homework repo inside the class repo!**
-  11. cd to where you want to have your work repo.
-  12. Type `git clone` and paste the URL to your new personal work repo.
-Git will clone your new personal work repo from Github to your laptop.

 6. Finally, let's get some practice with our new workflow!
-  1. Create a new text file.
+  1. Create a new text file in your Homework folder.
 Call it `temp.txt` or something similar.
 It can be an empty text file.
   2. Type `git status`.
 What do you see?
   3. Type 'git add` and your file name.
   4. Type `git status` again.
 What changed?
   5. Type `git commit -m "initial commit"`.
 Hit enter.
   6. Switch back to your browser to view your work repo on Github and refresh the page.
 Do you see any files other than the README.md?
   7. Switch back to the command line and type `git push -u origin master`.
 What happens?
-  8. Switch back to Github and refresh the page for your work repo.
+  8. Switch back to Github and refresh the page for your repo.
 What do you see now?